gitathrun/JupyterLab_HowTo/README_CN.md

 Jupyter developers feels that pain and bring in the JupyterLab, a tool that is not an IDE but has most IDE features, also, it is not a typical Notebook, but notebook is a part of it.

-So, let's walk through the Jupyter Lab to see what does it offers.
+So, let's walk through the Jupyter Lab to see what does it offers

-Pre

-Installation